coderefinery/workshop-intro/livestream.md

 - **Don't include names or identifies in HackMD: it is public.**

-- Please don't use the Zoom chat for questions: who can keep track?
+- Please don't use the Twitch or Zoom chat for questions: who can keep track?
   - But you can for practical questions, if you are in Zoom.

 **Icebreaker: Please answer the icebreaker question in HackMD**